Simplicial complex: Combinatorics

 We calculate the h-vector of the octahedron boundary (our first example) as follows:

 So the h-vector of the boundary of the octahedron is (1, 3, 3, 1).
 It is not an accident this h-vector is symmetric.
 In fact, this happens whenever Δ is the boundary of a simplicial polytope (these are the Dehn–Sommerville equations).
 In general, however, the h-vector of a simplicial complex is not even necessarily positive.
 For instance, if we take Δ to be the 2-complex given by two triangles intersecting only at a common vertex, the resulting h-vector is (1, 3, −2).

 A complete characterization of all simplicial polytope h-vectors is given by the celebrated g-theorem of Stanley, Billera, and Lee.

 Simplicial complexes can be seen to have the same geometric structure as the contact graph of a sphere packing (a graph where vertices are the centers of spheres and edges exist if the corresponding packing elements touch each other) and as such can be used to determine the combinatorics of sphere packings, such as the number of touching pairs (1-simplices), touching triplets (2-simplices), and touching quadruples (3-simplices) in a sphere packing.

+Triangulation

+A triangulation of a topological space $X$ is a homeomorphism $t: |\mathcal{T}|\rightarrow X$ where $\mathcal{T}$ is a simplicial complex.

+Topological spaces do not necessarily admit a triangulation and if they do, it is never unique.
+Topological manifolds of dimension $d \leq 3$ are always triangulable, but not necessarily for $d > 3$.

+Differentiable manifolds of any dimension $d\ge 1$ admit triangulations.